William Osborne, former county Democratic Party chair, general contractor, dies at 69

-EDEN — William Ellis Osborne, known for his political activism, corny sense of humor and keen business sense as a general contractor, died Sunday at his home here.
+EDEN — William Ellis Osborne, known for his political activism, corny sense of humor and keen business acumen as a general contractor, died Sunday at his home here.

 He was 69.